 The proposed method of choosing village leaders by lining behind the candidates is likely to result into bad leaders as people are driven by fear and not their conscience in selecting people they genuinely trust.

-The Executive Chairman of the African Parliamentary Alliance for UN Reforms, who is also former MP in Uganda’s parliament, Fred Onyango Kakoba, says the system of lining behind
+The Executive Chairman of the African Parliamentary Alliance for UN Reforms, Fred Onyango Kakoba, says the system of lining behind

 candidates discourages many people from voting because it creates intrigue and disharmony in society.